We will be closed Monday February 20th, 2023 in observance of President's Day.

 Click here for more information

 We make every effort to provide inventory to families who wish to have more than one child using the same donor.
-Sibling inventory is set aside from general inventory and is only available to those women and their partners who have already had a child using the donor.
+Sibling inventory is set aside from general inventory and is only available to those recipients and their partners who have already had a child using the donor.
 Please let us know your plans as soon as you are pregnant, so we can anticipate sibling inventory needs, and advise you on purchasing vials and storing them with us (storage fees are automatically charged at the time the vials are purchased).
 The only way to guarantee having vials for future use is to purchase them as soon as possible.
-Please check out the Current Sibling Catalog.
+While there is sibling inventory for most donors, we are unable to guarantee the availability of sibling inventory.
+If you are interested in sibling inventory, please inquire with a healthworker.
+Please view the Current Sibling Catalog for donor availability.

 Second Parent Adoption Letter

-Many lesbian couples who have had children with the assistance of TSBC decide to pursue legal adoption status for the other (non-gestational) mother.
+Many queer and lesbian couples who have had children with the assistance of TSBC decide to pursue legal adoption status for the other (non-gestational) parent.
 As part of this process, you may need to receive a letter from TSBC verifying the purchase of sperm for donor insemination.
-Courts require this documentation in order to establish that no father will come forward claiming custody.
-To receive one of these letters, please send us a written request that includes your full name, the full name of your child, the child's date of birth, and donor number.
+Courts require this documentation in order to establish that no other parent will come forward claiming custody.
+To receive one of these letters, please send us a written request (firstname.lastname@example.org) that includes your full name, the full name of your child, the child's date of birth, and child's donor number.
 Also, please mention if the letter is to be sent to your attorney as well as yourself.
 For more information about second parent adoption and other legal strategies for same-sex parents, you may want to contact the National Center for Lesbian Rights at 800-528-NCLR.

 - If your donor participated in our Identity-Release® Program and you wish to request your donor’s identity or have questions about the process please contact us.